Mishal

 Husain

-She joined the BBC as a producer in 1998 and became a presenter on BBC World News in 2001, reporting on location globally for the international news channel.
-She was live in New York on the day the financial markets reopened after 9/11, and from Washington on the night the Iraq war began in 2003.
-Later, she anchored from Beijing for the 2008 Olympics and from Pakistan after the killing of Osama Bin Laden.
+On location, her assignments have included New York after 9/11, Washington on the night the Iraq war began in 2003, Beijing for the 2008 Olympics and Pakistan after the killing of Osama Bin Laden.
 She covered the 2011 uprisings in North Africa and the Middle East and the elections that brought Prime Minister Modi to power in India in 2014.
 That same year, she became the first journalist to enter the school in northern Pakistan attacked by the Taliban, hours after the massacre.

-Mishal has written two books, most recently a family memoir, Broken Threads: My Family From Empire to Independence, which became a Sunday Times Top Ten bestseller, and The Skills: How to Win at Work.
+Mishal has written two books: Broken Threads: A Family From Empire to Independence, which became a Sunday Times Top Ten bestseller, and The Skills: How to Win at Work.

 Learn more about how Bloomberg Media Group connects influential audiences to intelligence and insight as no other source can.